holgerlembke/openweathermaptools/README.md

 ### Solution III

 The code snippets folder has some code snippets I use with both solution.
-You need to adapt it meets your demands.
+You need to adapt it to meet your demands.

 You will see a lot of SerialUDP object usage, it offers pain free "serial monitoring" with ArduinoOTA via Microsoft PowerShell.
 See https://github.com/holgerlembke/serialtcp